26 Countries That Offer Remote Work Visas in 2022

 Conditions:

-- Earn at least 3,504 per month for the last 6-months to be eligible
+• Earn at least 3,504 EUR per month for the last 6 months to be eligible

 How to apply:

-- Fill out the application form and sign it
+• Complete the application form for a digital nomad visa and sign it

-- Choose the type of the digital nomad visa: Type C (short stay) or Type D (long stay)
+• Choose the type of digital nomad visa: Type C (short stay) or Type D (long stay)

 Costs:

 Georgia offers amazing landscapes and breathtaking views.
-They introduced the “Remotely from Georgia” visa that allows remote workers to live and work from the country completely without registration fees.
-You will only need to pay for the PCR tests required to enter the country.
+The country introduced the “Remotely from Georgia” visa, allowing remote workers to live and work from the country without registration fees.

 Conditions: